KannonZenetism/zenetism-field-physics/zenetism/glossary/tripartite-infinity.md

 - **Latent Infinity** = pre-motion.
 Dispersion held in potential, folded within Aion.
 - **Motive Infinity** = all motion.
 The full domain of active becoming and differentiation.
 - **Dispersive Infinity** = post-motion.
-Motion exhausted, form fully distributed, re-potentialization toward Aion.
+Motion exhausted, expression fully distributed, re-potentialization toward Aion.

 Latent and Dispersive equate at two poles of the sequence: the pre-motive and the post-motive.
 Before motion begins, infinity is folded in potential.
 After motion exhausts, infinity returns to potential.
 The cycle is Khaon expressing, completing, and resolving — not a linear progression but a structural circuit.